 Social Work Field Instruction

 Students are placed in the field practicum for one academic year, completing 480 hours over two semesters while participating in an Integrative Seminar.
-The Field Education Director, Sharon Zimmerman Wilson, secures and monitors all field placements in the Program.
+The Director of Field Education secures and monitors all field placements in the Program.

 The Ursuline College Social Work Field Education Program is a strengths-based field model that differs from other programs in its on-going assessment and consistent attention to: